-Dr. Ali Ibrahim holds a Ph.D. in Administrative and Policy Studies in Education and an M.Ed. in International and Development Education—both from the University of Pittsburgh, USA.
-Dr. Ibrahim co-directed the Institute for International Studies in Education, University of Pittsburgh for one year and was involved in development projects in a number of countries.
+Ali Ibrahim is an Associate Professor at UAE University, he holds a Ph.D. in Administrative and Policy Studies in Education and an M.Ed. in International and Development Education—both from the University of Pittsburgh, USA.
+Ibrahim co-directed the Institute for International Studies in Education, University of Pittsburgh for one year and was involved in development projects in a number of countries.
 He also worked for Carnegie Mellon University on research projects.